alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-rex-defundcpuloan.md

----
-title: "system rex defundcpuloan"
+# system rex defundcpuloan
-excerpt: "Withdraw from a CPU loan fund"
+> Withdraw from a CPU loan fund
 ---
 ## Positionals
 - `from` _TEXT_ - Loan owner (required)